 - 28. What is the difference in how fluorescent applications are done and how irradiation applications are done?Fluorescent applications are almost always done in the dark or in very low ambient lighting conditions.
 Also the UV light must have a UV filter (usually looking black in daylight) over the lamp so that only the invisible UV wavelengths come through the filter on to the object being fluoresced.

 Irradiation applications shine the UV wavelengths on the object directly without any UV filter being used.
 The irradiation can be done in the dark or in daylight.

-Irradiation applications do not require a UV filter to cure the ink, glue, coating, or disinfect air or water.
+Irradiation applications do not require a UV filter to cure the ink, glue, coating, or disinfect surfaces, air, or water.
 High power lamps are usually required for disinfection uses.
 For irradiation, tubular fluorescent type lamps are usually used.
 They are either the low-pressure mercury (Hg) arc lamps (similar to typical germicidal fluorescent lamps); or special high current, low pressure Hg arc lamps with a bulb wall that has a high transmission.
 Often quartz is used in those high current lamps.
-An example is the custom-made UV SYSTEMS, Inc. LS-60-254 lamp for the TripleBright II model WOCLS light.
+An example is the custom-made UV SYSTEMS, Inc. LS-60-254 lamp for the TripleBright 3 model WOCLS light or Dual TripleBright 3 model WOCLSS.
 It is a high current lamp that is made with high transmission quartz instead of UV erythemal glass.

 The Philips Lights LW BLB lamps made in Holland transmit much less visible light and therefore can be used for LW fluorescent mineral displays.
 This is not true for lamps from the other vendors such as General Electric, Sylvania – Osram, Sankyo Denki, or other lamp manufacturers.
 Only BLB lamps from Philips Lighting made in Holland are acceptable for LW fluorescent mineral displays.